This post may contain affiliate links. Please read our disclosure policy.

 How To Make Seafood Gumbo

-These step-by-step photos and instructions help you visualize how to make a single serving of seafood gumbo.
-See the recipe below for ingredient amounts and full recipe instructions.
+These step-by-step photos show how to make a single serving seafood gumbo.
+See the recipe below for full ingredients and instructions.

 1. Make the Roux: Heat oil in a 2-quart pot over medium heat for about 5 minutes.
 Add the flour and stir constantly to form a roux.
 Cook, stirring constantly, for 10-15 minutes, or until it reaches the color of a penny or caramel.